kjolley/BIGSdb_documentation/data_query.rst

 ***********************************
 Querying scheme profile definitions
 ***********************************
-click the link to 'Search profiles' for the appropriate scheme on the main contents page.
+Click the link to 'Search, browse of enter list of profiles'.

 .. image:: /images/data_query/query_profiles.png

 Enter the search criteria you wish to search on.
-You may also see some drop-down list boxes that allow further filtering of results.
 You can add search criteria by clicking the '+' button in the 'Locus/scheme fields' section.
 These can be combined using 'AND' or 'OR'.

 .. image:: /images/data_query/query_profiles2.png